wiaio/slate/source/index.html.md

-latitude | Number | Latitude of the location. longitude | Number | Longitude of the location. altitude | Number | Altitude of the location. timestamp | Timestamp | Timestamp of the location in milliseconds. receivedTimestamp | Timestamp | Received timestamp of the location in milliseconds.
+latitude | Number | Latitude of the location. longitude | Number | Longitude of the location. altitude | Number | Altitude of the location. producer | String | Route of the event being presented i.e Rest, or MQTT. timestamp | Timestamp | Timestamp of the location in milliseconds. receivedTimestamp | Timestamp | Received timestamp of the location in milliseconds.